 All professional disciplines have a body of knowledge consisting of theories, research, and methods of inquiry and practice.
-They organize knowledge, guide practice, enhance the care of patients, and guide inquiry to advance science.
-Nursing theories address the phenomena of interest to nursing, including the focus of nursing; the person, group, or population nursed; the nurse; the relationship of nurse and nursed; and the hoped-for goal or purposes of nursing.
-Based on strongly held values and beliefs about nursing, and within contexts of various worldviews, theories are patterns that guide the thinking about, being, and doing of nursing.
+They organize knowledge, guide inquiry to advance science, guide practice and enhance the care of patients.
+Nursing theories address the phenomena of interest to nursing, human beings, health, and caring in the context of the nurse-person relationship1.
+On the basis of strongly held values and beliefs about nursing, and within contexts of various worldviews, theories are patterns that guide the thinking about, being, and doing of nursing.